LeifBloomquist/MultiRogueLike/Docs/U64ClientSetup.md

 # Ultimate 64 Client Setup Instructions

-*This version is specific to the [Ultimate 64 from Gideon's Logic](https://ultimate64.com/).
-It also works on the 1541 Ultimate-II+ cartridge*
+*This version is specific to the [Ultimate 64 or 1541 Ultimate-II+ cartridge from Gideon's Logic](https://ultimate64.com/).*

 1. Download the client PRG from [here](https://bit.ly/33ePtce)